 The Justice tarot card depicts a seated woman who holds scales and a sword, reminding us of the Greek goddess Themis, the goddess of justice.

 We see her whole face, she wears a crown and she has yellow hair, like the Empress.
 But now is older and her features have hardened.
 She wears a red robe and green mantle.
 Her position is passive and receptive, and she represents the subconscious side of our lives.

-In her right hand, she holds a sword, point upwards, expressing a decisive and final decision.
-The sword is double-edged, which symbolize that no violation of the law remains unpunished.
+In her right hand, she holds a sword, pointing upwards, expressing a decisive and final decision.
+The sword is double-edged, which symbolizes that no violation of the law remains unpunished.
 Holding the sword in her right hand, indicate the logical, well-ordered mentality that is necessary to dispense fair justice.

 On the other hand, she holds a scale which is the symbol of her impartiality.
-That she holds it on her left hand shows how intuition should balance logic.
-Every action, every thought, every desire has an effect upon the balance of this scale.
+That she holds it in her left hand shows how intuition should balance logic.
+Every action, every thought, and every desire has an effect on the balance of this scale.